zio/zio/docs/datatypes/test/index.md

 title: "Introduction"
 ---

 **ZIO Test** is a zero dependency testing library that makes it easy to test effectual programs.
+In **ZIO Test**, all tests are immutable values and tests are tightly integrated with ZIO, so testing effectual programs is as natural as testing pure ones.

 ## Installation